MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/google-sign-in-unity.md

 ## Getting started

-First, we will start by getting the basic things set up in **Google Play**.
+First, we will start by getting the basic things set up in Google Play.
 There are a few good guides on how to do this, so we are not going to reinvent the wheel.

 1. Create an **Application** - If you have not done so already, you will need to create an application in the [Google Play Developer Console](https://play.google.com/apps/publish).
-2. Build your game **APK** and upload it as an **Alpha Build**.
+2. Build your game APK, and upload it as an Alpha Build.
     - Select **Manage Releases**.
     - Select **Manage Alpha**.
     - Select **Upload APK**.
-3. [Setting Up Google Play Games Services](https://developers.google.com/games/services/console/enabling) - Watch the [YouTube video](https://youtu.be/BZRoBbUsfPE), as the link here is dated, and does not reflect the latest **UI** of **Google Play Games** services.
+3. [Setting Up Google Play Games Services](https://developers.google.com/games/services/console/enabling) - Watch the [YouTube video](https://youtu.be/BZRoBbUsfPE), as the link here is dated, and does not reflect the latest UI of Google Play Games services.
 4. Download the [Google Play Games SDK](https://github.com/playgameservices/play-games-plugin-for-unity) (if you have not done so already) and install it.
-5. Install the PlayFab **Unity SDK** (if you do not know how to do this, follow the [Unity3D quickstart guide](../../../sdks/unity3d/quickstart.md)).
+5. Install the PlayFab Unity SDK (if you do not know how to do this, follow the [Unity3D quickstart guide](../../../sdks/unity3d/quickstart.md)).

 ## Configuring Google Play Games

-You can configure **Google Play Games** from the toolset that is installed with the **Google Play Games SDK**.
+You can configure Google Play Games from the toolset that is installed with the Google Play Games SDK.
 You can get to these tools by:

 - Going to the **Window** tab.
 - Selecting **Google Play Games**.